 All advertisements receive one insertion in the Weeky.
 Oxford Schools.

-THE Subscriber is prepared to furnish with board and comfortable accommodations Students attending the Masonic High School and the Female Schools of the town; also any persons wishing section, and enjoy good society.
+THE Subscriber is prepared to furnish with board and comfortable accommodations Students attending the Masonie High School and the Female Schools of the town, also any persons wishing to board, in a healthy median and specific section, and enjoy good society.